 Master’s in Business Administration (MBA)

-Students with three-year Bachelor degrees from India in B.Com. and B.B.A. can apply to the MBA program.
+Students with three-year Bachelor degrees from Indian institutions with a NAAC "A" rating in B.Com. and B.B.A. can apply to the MBA program.

 Evidence of professional awards and certifications is highly recommended, but not required.

 Master’s of Science in Computer Science (M.S.), Computer Engineering (M.S.), Electrical Engineering (M.S.), Mechanical Engineering (M.S.), Technology Management (M.S.), Biomedical Engineering (M.S.)

 For graduate applicants, GRE requirements vary by program of study.
 For specific details, please contact the Office of International admissions at email@example.com

 Master’s of Science in Education (M.S.) and Doctorate of Education in Educational Leadership (Ed.D.)